abellion/vue-router-shield/README.md

 ## Example 🔽

-Unlike classic [navigation guards](https://router.vuejs.org/guide/advanced/navigation-guards.html), these are defined at the route level.
-Doing so has several advantages, as it helps your views to stay light and allows the guards to be reused elsewhere.
-Using a concise syntax, you can define the guards to be executed before entering the route, before the route is updated, or both.
+Guards are defined at the route level, and can be executed when entering the route, before the route is updated, or both : you decide.
 Let's create a guard that will be called `BeforeEach` navigations and log a greeting message :

 ```js
 import { BeforeEach } from 'vue-router-shield'